 Throughout history, it has been the perfect shape to design large structures without sacrificing their physical integrity.
 And even though these garden fountains aren’t the size of Egyptian pyramids, they still share that common architectural ancestry, which spans civilizations and continents.

-Three tier fountain
+Three tier marble fountain

 But as with all great designs, there is a functional side to the form.
-Looking at these two and three-tier stone fountains, it’s easy to see that this shape makes for a beautiful path for flowing water, and a series of increasingly big gleaming curtains that will appeal to fountain lovers and exterior designers everywhere!
+Looking at these two and 3-tier stone fountains, it’s easy to see that this shape makes for a beautiful path for flowing water, and a series of increasingly big gleaming curtains that will appeal to fountain lovers and exterior designers everywhere!

-Two tier stone fountain
+Two tier marble fountain

-Looking at this two-tier stone fountain, it’s almost impossible to miss the resemblance to a great tree or a mountain, where nature has adopted the tiered “pyramid” shape for herself.
+Looking at this two-tier marble fountain, it’s almost impossible to miss the resemblance to a great tree or a mountain, where nature has adopted the tiered “pyramid” shape for herself.
 As always, the artistry goes back to a harmony between human creation and the wild world.

 At its lowest, broadest level, the structure looks like a bench in a pleasant spot along a small body of water, where the fountain stream lands.
 It even features pottery designs in its corners.